briangig/CloudflareNable/README.md

 * /u/likwid9
 * various members of the https://n-central-community.slack.com/ team for tweaks, improvements, and 2021.1+ support.

 Note: This is confirmed working on self-hosted instances only at this time.
-This guide will focus on 2021.1 HF5, but should work on previous versions if specific noted steps are configured.
+This guide will focus on 2021.1 HF5, but should work on previous versions if versiopn specific  steps are configured.

 This is using the free tier from Cloudflare - there is no cost to implement this.
 There are benefits of going with a paid plan, including additional insite CNAME redirect, WAF, etc., but this guide will not touch on those features.